This is a summary of how the council handles personal information about you, we will update it from time to time.

 This is the cookie used to track your customers through the booking process and is essential to make the site function properly.

 The system sets another cookie when users log in - this allows your users to start the checkout process, or log in, and then go to a different part of your website.

 As some browsers don't like Third Party Cookies by default - Spektrix tries to set a test cookie before letting people start the booking process.
 If this fails, then customers are directed to our cookies help page

 We do not recommend that you block or delete cookies from our website as parts of our websites may not work properly, and you may find them more difficult to use.

 However, most web browsers allow you to block, manage or delete cookies through the browser settings.
-To find out how to do this, visit the All about cookies or use your browser's 'Help' guide.
+To find out how to do this, visit the Information Commissioner´s Office or use your browser's 'Help' section.